 If you live in a cold climate, then you are probably aware of the costs that go into keeping your space comfortable.

-To help you make an informed decision, we will compare various aspects of oil and pellet heating, their efficiency, environmental impact and which option can save you the most on your heating expenses.
+To help you make an informed decision, we will compare various aspects of oil and pellet heating, including their efficiency, environmental impact and expenses.

 What is Pellet Fuel?